griz99/griz99.github.io/README.md

 'Data.xlsx'-file contain the input get from the students attended the test.

-'Document.docx'-file contain Formula,explanation,Proof for the Algorithm
+'Document.docx'-file contain Formula,explanation,Proof for the Algorithm.

 For any Queries mail to:begowtham.cse@gmail.com